A Guide to Spain's Rental Registration Number

 How long does the NRA last for?

-The NRA is valid for 12 months.
-To renew it, you’ll need to submit a list of all rentals made during the registration period and proof that each rental was temporary.
+The NRA doesn’t expire.
+However, you’ll need to complete an annual report to keep your listing compliant with the new Spanish Registro Único de Alquiler.
+This will include submitting a list of all rentals made during the registration period and proof that each rental was temporary.
 Failure to do so may result in suspension or revocation of the registration number.
+Contact us for more information, or if you want to join our Annual Reporting Service.

 Do I need an NRA if I rent out a room in my home?